 Controlled Substance Offenses in Philadelphia, PA

 The Philadelphia criminal defense attorneys at our firm have decades of experience helping people charged with controlled substance offenses.
 Our diligent attorneys have defended a multitude of cases involving nearly every kind of misdemeanor and felony drug offense in Philadelphia and across Pennsylvania.
-Not only does our esteemed firm enjoy an unparalleled record of achieving not guilty verdicts for our clients, but we have also witnessed tremendous success in securing alternative sentencing, such as diversion programs, for many of our clients as well.
+Not only does our esteemed firm enjoy an unparalleled record of achieving not guilty verdicts for our clients, we have also witnessed tremendous success in securing alternative sentencing, such as diversion programs, for many of our clients as well.

 Penalties for manufacturing, distributing, or possessing Schedule I narcotics are quite severe.
 Depending on the amount of drugs seized by law enforcement, a first-time offender may face up to 20 years in prison plus sizable fines.
 An individual with two prior offenses may even face a life sentence.